psi4/psi4/doc/sphinxman/source/external.rst

 |psirc| File
 ============

+.. caution:: The |psirc| file is only read for Psithon input, not PsiAPI.
+   It does nothing that can't be done in other more transparent ways.
+   It should be avoided.
-.. caution:: It is very easy to forget about the |psirc| file you once created, leading to great confusion over why all your jobs are using the wrong memory or are suddenly not density-fit.
+   It is very easy to forget about the |psirc| file you once created, leading to great confusion over why all your jobs are using the wrong memory or are suddenly not density-fit.
 Also be aware that
    |psirc| contents count as part of your input file (invoked after
    e.g. ``from psi4 import *`` and before your Psithon-->Python parsed
    input commands), so these settings take priority over command-line arguments to the ``psi4`` executable.
-   Please use the |psirc| file conscientiously.
+   Please use the |psirc| file sparingly.

 If using the environment variable :envvar:`PSI_SCRATCH` is inconvenient, or if some ``psi4_io`` commands must be present in all input files,